Maxavage/unfx-proxy-checker/README.md

 Sorting by Anonymity, type, country.

 ## Export
-Export current sorted proxy list
+Export currently sorted proxy list.

 ## You can see